ganesh-rgb/FIFO/README.md

 for fclk = 1MHz,
 Fin of 1 KHz , and Td = 30 ps

-MTBF = 1/1 kHz x 1 MHz x 30 ps   = 33.3s
+**Mean time before failure(MTBF)** = 1/1 kHz x 1 MHz x 30 ps   = 33.3s

-if a flip-flop, it is used  to synchronize  two  signals, you can no longer  expect the maximum delays stated in the data sheets, therefore , for reliable operation of a system, it is necessary to know wait after the clock pulse until the data is ealuated.
+if a flip-flop, it is used  to synchronize  two  signals, you can no longer  expect the maximum delays stated in the data sheets, therefore , for reliable operation of a system, it is necessary to know wait after the clock pulse until the data is evaluated.

 MTBF can be improved appreciably by multileve synchronization